How to Extract Data from PDF to Excel (4 Suitable Ways)

 Using Excel Copy Paste Features to Extract Data from PDF to Excel

-• Now, open Microsoft Excel on your computer and choose the Blank workbook option to open a blank spreadsheet.
+• Open Microsoft Excel and choose the Blank workbook option to open a blank spreadsheet.

-• Then, in the Home tab, select Paste > Paste Destination Formatting to paste the into the Excel spreadsheet.
+• In the Home tab, select Paste and choose Paste Destination Formatting.

 Using Excel Copy Paste Features to Extract Data from PDF to Excel